Blog

 Learn how to add and configure various useful WordPress widgets on your sidebar and how to create custom sidebar widgets …

-How To Add And Configure Widgets In Your WordPress Blog SidebarIn Part One of this step-by-step tutorial series, we explained how to use WordPress widgets and in Part 2, we explained how to configure text widgets.
+How To Add Widgets To The WordPress SidebarIn Part One of this tutorial series, we explained how to use widgets in WordPress and in Part Two, you learned how to configure a text widget.

-In Part 3, we began configuring various default blog widgets.
+In Part 3, we began configuring a number of default sidebar widgets.

-In this final installment, you are going to complete this step-by-step tutorial series by configuring a few more useful WordPress sidebar widgets.
+In this final section, we explain how to complete the tutorial series by learning how to configure a few more frequently-used WordPress sidebar widgets.

 In WordPress v.
 4.8, WordPress introduced new media widgets covering images, audio, and video, and an updated text widget that supports visual editing